mozilla-services/socorro/docs/gettingstarted.rst

-At this point, you should have a basic functional Socorro development environment.
+At this point, you should have a basic functional Socorro development environment that has no crash data in it.

+If you need crash data, see :ref:`processor-chapter` for additional setup, fetching crash data, and running the processor.

-See :ref:`gettingstarted-chapter-updating` for how to maintain and update your environment.
+See :ref:`gettingstarted-chapter-updating` for how to maintain and update your local development environment.

 See :ref:`gettingstarted-chapter-configuration` for how configuration works and about ``my.env``.

 See :ref:`webapp-chapter` for additional setup and running the webapp.

-See :ref:`processor-chapter` for additional setup and running the processor.

 See :ref:`crontabber-chapter` for additional setup and running crontabber.